ppmitra/BAPDataAndCode/pages/marmosetEnhancer.md

 title: Data Sets
 ---

-## Sensitivity and Specificity Calculations on Enhancer based Data
+## Sensitivity and Specificity Calculations on Enhancer-based Data

-The data is separated into 5 enhancers  (PCBP3, FOXP2_RORB, D2, DA, SST) with two markers each for them.
+The data is separated into 5 enhancers  (PCBP3, FOXP2_RORB, D2, DA, SST), each with two markers.
-The PCBP3 & SST has markers in only one channel, while the others have the markers on two channels.
+The PCBP3 and SST have markers in only one channel, while the others have markers on two channels.
-We detect the cells marked by enhancers and the antibodies along with the DAPI channel for each image, using morphological operations.
+We detect cells marked by enhancers and antibodies, along with the DAPI channel, for each image using morphological operations.

 An example of the enhancer PCBP3 is shown here.

 <div style="text-align: center; margin: 2em 0;">
   <img src="{{ '/assets/images/PCBp3_antiPCBp3.png' | relative_url }}" alt="Brain Architecture Project Logo" style="width:1000px; height:auto; object-fit:contain; border-radius:8px; box-shadow:0 4px 16px rgba(0,0,0,0.25);">
-  <div style="margin-top: 0.5em; color: #555; font-size: 1em;"><b>Fig. The image shows a combined image for 3 channels where Ch2 gives the enhancer PCBP3, Ch3 gives the marker anti-PCBP3, and Ch1 gives the DAPI channel</b></div>
+  <div style="margin-top: 0.5em; color: #555; font-size: 1em;"><b>Figure.
+The image shows a combined image for 3 channels where Ch2 gives the enhancer PCBP3, Ch3 gives the marker anti-PCBP3, and Ch1 gives the DAPI channel</b></div>
 </div>

 True-positives are calculated within a distance of 10 pixels from the marker.
-The specificity and sensitivity is calculated as follows:
+The specificity and sensitivity are calculated as follows:

 <script src='https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.4/MathJax.js?config=default'></script>